Oil prices leap after Russia and others agree to output cuts

 OPEC members had said they would only cut production if the non-OPEC producers agreed to cut as well.

-But even though this weekend's deal includes several big exporters, other major players like the U.S. and China aren't involved, making it uncertain how their industries will respond to the cuts.
+But even though this weekend's deal includes several big exporters, other major producers -- such as the U.S. and Canada -- are not involved.

 "The question which troubles some investors is whether the higher oil price will give the U.S.'s shale oil production a new lease of life," said Naeem Aslam, chief analyst at Think Markets in London.